lizhang-AIandLaw/lizhang-AIandLaw.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a Ph.D. student in the School of Computing and Information[https://www.sci.pitt.edu/] at the University of Pittsburgh[https://www.pitt.edu/].

 ## Research Interests

+My research interests lie at the intersection of Computer Science and Legal Reasoning, with a special focus on the design of intelligence for a legal practitioner.

 - **Computer Vision:** image recognition, image generation, video captioning
 - **Machine Learning:** meta-learning, incremental learning, transfer learning